 When you have good landscaping lighting ideas, jot them down as soon as possible.
 Never assume you’ll remember all of those ideas that are in your head.
 This will require that you draw a simple map of your landscape and plot the points where you’ll want to put the light fixtures.
 When you’re ready to buy your fixtures, carry your notes with you to the store so you can refer to them when necessary.

 9. Your Landscaping Structural Design

-Some landscaping ideas may also come from structural designs of your landscape and your house.
+Some landscaping lighting ideas may also come from the structural designs of your landscape and your house.
 If you have an arbor, you may consider trying some uplighting.
 For good highlights, light up your pool water with submersible light.
 Some pools have these lights installed when they are built.
 You can also create a silhouette of trees against your house by placing lights behind them.
 Some lights are fashionable, while some are functional.
 For safety and entertainment on your deck, you should place low-voltage lights under the handrails, bench seat, or stairs.